jacksund/simmate/docs/full_guides/workflows/creating_new_workflows.md

         reset every time a new python session starts.
 Therefore, we recommend keeping your modifer in the same file that you define your workflow in.

-Further, can use python inheritance to borrow utilities and settings from an existing workflow:
+You can also use Python inheritance to borrow utilities and settings from an existing workflow:

 ``` python
 from simmate.workflows.utilities import get_workflow